 Janet Holmes à Court is owner of the Janet Holmes à Court Collection.
-She is Chairman of the Australian Children's Television Foundation, WASO Holdings Ltd and WA Venues & Events Pty Ltd. She is a Board Member of the Australian National Academy of Music (ANAM), the Australian Major Performing Arts Group (AMPAG), the Chamber of Arts and Culture WA (CACWA), the Australian Urban Design Research Centre (AUDRC), the Australian Institute of Architects Foundation (AIAF) and the New York Philharmonic International Advisory Board.
-Janet is also a member of the Centenary Trust for Women Board of Advisors at the University of Western Australia and State Buildings Advisory Board, Western Australia.
+She is Chairman of the Australian Children's Television Foundation, WASO Holdings Ltd and WA Venues & Events Pty Ltd and Deputy Chairman of the Chamber of Arts and Culture WA (CACWA).
+She is also a Board Member of the Australian National Academy of Music (ANAM), the Australian Major Performing Arts Group (AMPAG), the Australian Urban Design Research Centre (AUDRC), the Australian Institute of Architects Foundation (AIAF) and the New York Philharmonic International Advisory Board.
+Janet is also a member of the Centenary Trust for Women Board of Advisors at the University of Western Australia, the State Buildings Advisory Board, Western Australia and Commissioner for Australia for the Venice Architecture Biennale.